twirelex/talkRtive.com/content/post/text-mining-with-r/index.markdown

 ```

 {{<figure src="/post/text-mining-with-r/index_files/figure-html/unnamed-chunk-18-1.png" alt="text mining in r heatmap showing confusion matrix">}}
-From the heatmap above it is obvious that the randomforest model got more correct predictions for  *Politics*, *Celebrities* and *Crime* category than it did for the other categories.
+From the heatmap above it is obvious that the randomforest model got more correct predictions for  *Politics*, *Celebrities* *Health* and *Crime* category than it did for the other categories.
 This is definitely because of the inbalanced nature of the **Section** variable.

 **view accuracy metric**